Go Back

 For the pesto:

-• Add walnuts to a food processor and pulse a few times to break them into smaller pieces.
+• Blend: Add ¼ cup walnuts to a food processor and pulse a few times to break them into smaller pieces.

-• Add blanched nettles, parmesan, garlic, lemon zest & juice, and salt & pepper.
+Add 1 cup blanched nettles, ¼ cup parmesan, garlic clove, lemon zest & juice, and a pinch each of salt & pepper.
 Blend until everything is well combined and nettles are well broken down.
 Stop blending and scrape down the sides of the food processor as necessary so that everything gets thoroughly mixed together.

-• With mixer running, slowly drizzle in olive oil and continue blending until you have a nice smooth paste.
+• Finish: With mixer running, slowly drizzle in ¼ cup olive oil and continue blending until you have a nice smooth paste.
 Scrape pesto out of food processor into a small bowl and set aside.

 For the bread:

-• Melt the butter in a small pan over low heat.
-Turn heat off and add the milk and water to warm up slightly (you want it to be around 100° F).
+• Mix wet ingredients: Melt 2 oz butter in a small pan over low heat.
+Turn heat off and add the ¼ cup milk and 1 cup water to warm up slightly (you want it to be around 100° F).
 Add this mixture to the bowl of a stand mixer.

-• Place dough in an oiled bowl, cover with plastic wrap or a kitchen towel, and let rest until doubled in size, about 1 - 1.5 hours.
+• First rise: Place dough in an oiled bowl, cover with plastic wrap or a kitchen towel, and let rest until doubled in size, about 1 - 1 ½ hours.

-• Spoon nettle pesto onto dough and use the back of a spoon to spread it evenly over dough, leaving about an inch border around all the edges.
+• Add fillings: Spoon nettle pesto onto dough and use the back of a spoon to spread it evenly over dough, leaving about an inch border around all the edges.

-• Starting from one of the longer sides, roll dough up into a log, just like you would roll up a cinnamon roll.
+• Roll into a log: Starting from one of the longer sides, roll dough up into a log, just like you would roll up a cinnamon roll.
 Try to keep it pretty tight!
 Pinch the seams together with your fingers, then flip the log over so the seam side is down.

-• Place braided bread carefully into a 9x5-inch loaf pan.
-Cover with plastic wrap or a damp kitchen towel and let rest until doubled in size (the bread will be about an inch above the lip of the pan at this point).
+• Second rise: Place braided bread carefully into a buttered 9x5-inch loaf pan.
+Cover with plastic wrap or a damp kitchen towel and let rest until doubled in size, about 1-2 hours (the bread will be about an inch above the lip of the pan at this point).

 Notes